Rilee991/cric-funn/README.md

 2. Make a new cric-funn logo
 3. Make eslint for src folder
 12. Explore push-notifications
-13. Make Go for glory button fireup when selected all in.
+13. Make swipe button for betting
 14. Add a div for showing credits left
+15. Making a configurations table to store common items like credits, backups etc.
+16. Making functionality for saving backups and restoring

 #### COMPLETED:
 1. Need to delete all unused resources